Wildlife Volunteers at the Bear Sanctuary

 Many jobs are available at the Sanctuary.
 We work with individuals to find jobs that fit their interests, skills and availability.
 While there are some tasks that do not require a volunteer to be in exceptionally good physical health, a large part of the work is manual labor.
 Therefore, a degree of physical stamina and fitness is recommended.

 - Picking up and/or unloading supplies, including 50-pound bags of seed and 35-pound bags of fruit and nuts.
-Heavy lifting is often a part of the job
+Heavy lifting is often a part of the job and is therefore required.

 - Daily cleanup of feeding areas and scat removal